Right of way and land title certification

 How to apply for a right of way or other land title certification

 As well as the completed application, we may need additional information so we can make legislative assessments.
-For example, we may need a Certificate of Title or the proposed plans.
+For example, we may need a Record of Title or the proposed plans.

 Apply here online for any of the following:

 Send the completed right of way request form to: